Google Pixel vs iPhone Unique Features — 2024/2025

 These are always the two phones I’m considering — the latest Apple iPhone or the latest Google Pixel phone.
 There are many good Android phones, but if I’m going Android, I prefer the Google ones for easier customer support.
 I’ve updated this in 2024 for the iPhone 16 series (using the latest information available pre-release) and the Google Pixel 9 series.

 Right now I have an iPhone 13 Pro Max, a recent and reluctant upgrade from my Google Pixel 5, which was still serving me well as it had for years (only did it because I’m developing an iOS-only app).
+But I’m always eyeing the latest.

 The latest phones are always similar in many ways.
 They have great screens and are quick.
 But there are a bunch of features that are unique to each, and I think it’s worth keeping an updated list to help me choose — sometimes I forget something that I later remember is important to me.

-Features unique to the Google Pixel 9 / Pro
+Features Unique to the Google Pixel 9 / Pro

 - No cutout in the display.
 Pixels have had just a little dot for years.
 I really don’t like the Apple phone cutout, even the “Dynamic Island”.